kingsdigitallab/alice-thornton/frontend/posts/blog/2023-07-10-at-the-margins.md

 and its aftermath in 1644, back to an episode of food poisoning in September 1643, and then forward again to arrival at Hipswell.
-The marginal notes on p.80 summarise the actual chronological order of events between September and November 1643, restoring the displaced "surfeit of lobster" to its proper place in events.
+The marginal notes on p.80 summarise the actual chronological order of events between September and November 1643, restoring the displaced "surfeit of lobster" to its proper place.
 So perhaps this was an attempt to provide a guide to the poor confused reader.

 ## Thornton as scribe